sourish-cmi/sparse_portfolio_Bayes_multiple_test/README.md

 # Sparse Portfolio Selection via Bayesian Multiple Testing

 All codes of the paper titled "Sparse Portfolio Selection via Multiple Testing" are available here.
-This is a joint project of Sourish Das and Rituparna Sen.
+This is a joint project of Sourish Das and Rituparna Sen. The paper is being accepted in Sankhya - B. Soon we will upload all the R codes of this paper.